gabriellemia/gabriellemia/README.md

 ## Hi there, I'm Gaby 🙋‍♀️ Welcome to my GitHub!

 - 🚀 I’m a self taught developer and, more recently, a School of Code bootcamp graduate!
 So for the past 16 weeks I have been building and refining my technical skills in all areas of development and getting industry prepared, ready to launch into a new career in tech!
-- 💻 Some of my technical skills include HTML, CSS, JavaScript, Node.js, React, SQL, Express, TypeScript, TDD, UX/UI design, CI/CD, DevOps, Cyber Security, Data and AI.
+- 💻 I have included some of my technical skills below but aside from these I also have knowledge in: TDD, UX/UI product design and user research, CI/CD pipeline, DevOps, Cyber Security, Data and AI, mob/pair programming, Agile methodologies, computational thinking and problem solving as well as proffessional skills necessary in a tech environment.
 The list is not exhaustive, I continue to grow and learn new things daily!
-- ⚡ Fun fact: I failed IT in school and this put me in the mindset that tech just wasn't for me.
-I wish I knew back then that this did not have to define my path.
-Before 2020 I had no noteworthy skills in tech whatsoever.
-By some twist of fate, or maybe it was the need to make a change and find something I trully enjoy that also challenges me,  I decided to change the way I viewed what I could and could not do and my approach to learning.
-With a little nudge in the code direction I found a new passion and now I cannot wait to solve the next problem thrown my way!

 - 🗞️ Though I have been learning to code since 2020, I will be updating my coding journey here from now on if you want to follow it...
 -  👀 Check out some of my projects pinned below or visit my repositories page for more: